 |1996-97 through 2006-07||--||--||X|

-Habitual Truancy is reported annually for all public schools and districts statewide as part of the SDPR.
+Habitual Truancy was reported annually for all public schools and districts statewide as part of the SDPR.
+This reporting has been replaced with the calculation of Chronic Absenteeism.
 Below you will find detailed background information, definitions, and related links to facilitate use and appropriate interpretation of habitual truancy data on the DPI Website.